 In terms of similarities, both Calendula and Marigold belong to the same family, the Asteraceae family, and are easy to grow from seed.
 They also have similar colors, with shades of orange and yellow being the most common.

-If you’re looking to add some color to your garden, both Calendula and Marigold are great choices.
+If you’re looking to add some color to your garden, both Calendula and Marigolds are great choices.
 Calendula is perfect for cooler temperatures and medicinal purposes, while Marigold is great for warm-season annuals and attracting pollinators.
 With these gardening tips, you can choose the right plant for your needs.

 Don’t forget to sign up for our free newsletter to get more gardening tips and tricks!